-We do not have any equity or other security ownership guidelines or any anti-hedging policy.
-Each of our executive officers owns equity in our Company.
+We do not have any equity or other security ownership guidelines, or anti-hedging policy.
+Employees, Directors and Officers can engage in hedging.

 COMPENSATION DISCUSSION AND ANALYSIS

 Executive Compensation Objective

 The objective of our executive compensation program is to attract and retain the best suited individuals with the knowledge and capability to run our business to achieve the performance expectations set by our shareholders.
 Our philosophy is to keep the executive officer compensation program well-defined and easily understood and to link each executive's compensation to the success of the business, with a focus on continuous growth and development of sustainable shareholder value.
 Our compensation committee determines the amount of each element of compensation, as well as the overall mix of compensation elements, based on our objective of recruiting and retaining valuable employees and remaining competitive within our industry.
 Our compensation committee makes compensation determinations in accordance with information that its members have gathered in their many years of industry experience supplemented with the engagement from time to time of outside consultants.